hendro2019/emergency-room-database/README.md

 # emergency-room-database

-Emergency room database: For this class project my team and I designed and implemented a database for a hypothetical emergence room.
-We started with a list of requirements, from which we developed and ER diagram.
-From there me mapped that diagram into a schema, and finally wrote the SQL scrips to make a functional database.
+Emergency room database: this repo contains a design and implemented of a database for a hypothetical emergence room.
+There an ER diagram, derived from a list of requirements.
+There is a schema mapped from the ER fiagram, and finally SQL scrips to make a functional database.